 On the Walls

-Next, head up on the walls, which will not only give you a bird’s-eye view of many of the sites but were also used in some scenes themselves.
+Next, head up on the walls.
+These will not only give you a bird’s-eye view of many of the sites but were also used in some scenes themselves.

 Take, for example, Bokar Fortress, located on one of the west corners of the walls.
-Overlooking Fort Lovrijenac, this spot was used in several King’s Landing scenes, such as one between Tyrion and Varys in Season 2, where they discussed Tyrion’s position as Hand of the King.
+Overlooking Fort Lovrijenac, this spot was used in several King’s Landing scenes.
+This included the one between Tyrion and Varys in Season 2, where they discussed Tyrion’s position as Hand of the King.

 House of the Undying (Minčeta Tower)